robtac/CS-564-Capstone/README.md

 ## Initial Access
 Use the script zerologon.sh in the to get access to the target system.
 Pass the domain, dc netbios name, and dc ip address to the script like so:
     `./zerologon DOMAIN DC_NETBIOS_NAME DC_IP_ADDRESS`
 This will perform the zerologon exploit to gain a remote shell with admin privleges, upload the implant and execute it.
-Ensure you have the client.c
+Ensure you have the client.c compiled and in same folder along with install.bat and zerologon.sh.

 ## C2
 server.py sets up two sockets: command_socket and data_socket.
 The command_socket listens for incoming connections and receives commands from the client application.
 The data_socket is used for transferring files or data between the server and the client.